Friday, July 31, 2009

 But we can’t let the story end there.

 Hemingway’s frequent subject matter—fishing, bullfighting, war, and other male rituals—led critics to regard him as a kind of glorified American primitive.
-But that is a stereotype at odds with the facts of his upbringing.
+But that is a stereotype at odds with his upbringing.

 But in his own way, Hemingway, though not as exposed to culture as much as, say, Henry James, probably grew up with as much acculturation in the arts as Willa Cather, whose work is permeated with it.